← The archive Dispatch

 Avoid the service trap

 Early on, a big partner will ask for “just one custom feature” to sign the deal.
-If the feature only serves that one customer, you aren’t a SaaS founder.
-You’re an underpaid consultant.
+If that feature only ever serves them, you’ve quietly stopped being a SaaS founder and become an underpaid consultant.

 I’ve learned to say no to customisations that don’t improve the core engine for everyone.
 If you can’t sell the engine as-is, the engine is the problem, not the missing feature.